This and That, April 20, 2026

 - Demonstrated performance on the Math MAP

 They say that "487 students, representing 57 elementary schools across SPS, will be invited to the 2026 Summer Math Program."
-Twenty-three percent of those "demonstrate exceptional performance in Math and do not have an HC designation. "
+Twenty-three five percent of those "demonstrate exceptional performance in Math and do not have an HC designation. "

 The "family invitations" go out April 23rd and the program begins May 13 (way before school lets out).